oracle-livelabs/apex/nyc-genai-lab/8-quiz/8-quiz.md

 This section contains a short quiz to test your understanding of the lab.
 Get a score of 80 to pass the quiz and earn a badge.
 Don't forget to share it on Social Media!

+Estimated Time: 5 minutes

+## Objectives
+- Test your understanding of APEX concepts used in this workshop

 ## Quiz